meinig-arts/rust_http_demo_rocket/README.md

 Use

 * [http://localhost:8000](http://localhost:8000) to get a "Hello, world!" message (text/plain) back into the browser
+* [http://localhost:8000/hello](http://localhost:8000/hello) to get a "Hello, outside world!" message (text/plain) back into the browser

 The source code is based on an article in *windows.developer* magazine 10/2021.